IF you were planning to get plastered on the grog at Jim Jordan’s pub, you chose the wrong bar.

 The publican of Tabulam Hotel, in the far north-east of NSW, between Tenterfield and Casino, was known as ‘Limit Jim’.

-Jim, it was reported, only allowed his customers to drink between two and four beers in succession.
+Jim, it was reported, limited his customers to drink between two and four beers in succession.

 Limit Jim had the Tabulam Hotel on the Clarence River from 1909 until his death in 1925.